dpcunningham/process-spinup-devenv-ionic4-ng/README.md

 The process to ferret out these development cycle gotchas was extremely time consuming.
 I don't like wasting the time of my development teams.
 And I don't think that _"learning to take your lumps as a developer"_ is constructive either.
 So I decided to collect all the "run off the runway into the weeds" stuff into one (hopefully useful) reference.

-This guide should enable any developer with reasaonable level of Unix/Linux erperience to get up to speed on developing Ionic apps for Android devices without wasting enourmous amounts of valuable time.
+This guide should enable any developer with reasaonable level of Unix/Linux experience to get up to speed on developing Ionic apps for Android devices without wasting enourmous amounts of valuable time.

 This guide presents every action-item in the "mental pipeline" as a GH issue: